A STORY FOR EASTER

 -

-If anyone would like to help with any other aspect of parish life, please see the Parish Life page for ideas and contact details.
+If anyone would like to help with any other aspect of parish life, please see the Ministries page for ideas and contact details.

 -

-Please click on the Newsletters image to see this week's and next week's news.
+Please click on the Newsletter image to see this week's news.

-Please pray for the sick of the parish: David Parish, Coral Harrow, Betty Walford, Joyce West, Barbara Frost, Tony White, Bob Horton, Hilary Drake, Jeremy Cusden, Nigel & Sarah Mackay, Brian White, John Graham, Jane Raw, Rory Herbert, Norma Wilcox.
+Please pray for the sick of the parish: David Parish, Coral Harrow, Betty Walford, Joyce West, Barbara Frost, Tony White, Bob Horton, Hilary Drake, Jeremy Cusden, Nigel & Sarah Mackay, Brian White, John Graham, Jane Raw, Rory Herbert, Norma Wilcox, Lourdes Byrne.

 If anyone knows anyone sick or housebound and would like a visit, please let Fr Cletus or the Deacons know.